ptzivaras/AI_Assistant/README.md

 ### Database Seeding
 The database seeding functionality (`npm run seed`) requires access to newer Gemini API models that may not be available in the free tier.
 If you encounter model version errors:

-**Workaround:**
-- The chat system is fully functional without seeded data
-- The AI will respond to queries but won't return furniture items
-- For full functionality, consider:
-  - Using a paid Gemini API tier
-  - Manually adding furniture items to MongoDB
-  - Adjusting the model version in `seed-database.ts` to match your API access level

 **Error Example:**
 ```
 models/gemini-1.5-flash is not found for API version v1beta